-Dashboards are available as web based applications that can be run on locally installed hardware or run in the cloud.
+Most dashboards are available as web based applications that can be run on locally installed hardware or run in the cloud.

 To be useful for IOT display and control they really need to be able to use IOT protocols like MQTT to gather data.

 The following is a list of dashboards that I have encountered that are currently available.

 Note: I expect this list will grow considerably in the future.

 Thingsboard– Open source data visualization and device management.
 Open source Apache license.
 Available as cloud service or to install on local hardware.

 There is a good introductory YouTube video here